-(d) The designated taxpayer is concentrated in the homebuilding industry.
-See "THE DEVELOPERS - Homebuilders within the District" and "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments - Dependence Upon the Developers, Lot Owners, and Builders."
+(c) The designated taxpayer is concentrated in the homebuilding industry.
+See "THE DEVELOPERS - Homebuilders within the District" and "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments - Dependence Upon the Developer, Lot Owners, and Builders."

-(e) Not a principal taxpayer in respective year.
+(d) Not a principal taxpayer in respective year.